-The overall objective of the task force is to represent the interests of Clare in this time of trouble, and supposedly all members are here to cooperate to further the interests of Clare, though they may (and probably will) disagree on how to pursue, and even what are, the “interests of Clare”.
+The overall objective of the task force is to represent the interests of Clare in this time of trouble, particularly tackling new phenomena.
+Supposedly all members are here to cooperate to further the interests of Clare, though they may (and probably will) disagree on how to pursue, and even what are, the “interests of Clare”.

 Specific goals may be given to the task force by representatives of the ruling council.
 Agents in good standing (which they are by default) are provided with some Ducatto each week to spend as they see fit.
 This income may increase or decrease depending on the Council's current opinion of the task force or (more rarely) individual agent.

 The Council can discipline individuals if they are presented with conclusive evidence that they’re working against the interests of Clare.
 Task force agents are responsible to law enforcement for their actions towards each other, but have license to abuse other citizens without legal repercussions, though it can cause severe social and political repercussions.
 Otherwise agents are expected to form whatever organisational structure they consider appropriate (or none), as long as they get the job done.
 Rumours abound as to what could have caused the council to grant such power to such a group with so little oversight.